pksuf07/Garmin_LiDARLite_V3/README.md

         void getconfigvalues(char = LIDARLITE_ADDR_DEFAULT);
         //-- end of addition -----------------------------------------------

-"mygetDistanceI2C.ino" is also based on the example code "getDistanceI2C.ino" in Garmin library.
-I added several different version of loop functions for different purpose.
+"mygetDistanceI2C.ino" is also based on the example code "getDistanceI2C.ino" in the Garmin library.
+I added several different versions of loop functions for different purpose.

-One can choose a different loop() function by uncomment one of followig definision.
-The source code itself is simple and self exaplanatory.
+One can choose a different loop() function by uncommenting one of the followingg definisions.
+The source code itself is very simple and self-expplanatory.

         //-- application types --------------------------------------------------------
         #define GET_DISTANCE    1           //-- basic proof of function, distance only